5 engaging compliance training examples

 Not sure where to start?
 Learning Accelerator is here to help.

 Elucidat’s Learning Accelerator add-on offers a series of templates tailored to help you meet your project goals.
 We’ve designed a series of compliance-specific templates to support authors, giving you the confidence to try out new, best practice approaches to structuring your training.
-From branching scenarios and case studies to in-depth explorations, there’s a template available to help you create best-in-class compliance training.
+From branching scenarios and case studies to in-depth explorations, there’s a template available to help you create best-in-class online compliance training.

 Inspired by these compliance training examples and want to improve your own elearning course?
 Get a free trial of Elucidat and see what you can do.